BGR-EGHA/LSAT-Documentation/source/DATA/Import/ImportRaster.rst

    Schematic workflow for raster dataset import

-LSAT PMS compares five properties of the input raster dataset to the mask raster dataset:
+LSAT PM compares five properties of the input raster dataset to the mask raster dataset:

 #.
 EPSG Code
 #.
 Raster dimension (Number of rows/columns)